ketch/RK-Opt/doc/index.rst

                         Some general utilities for analyzing Runge-Kutta methods.

 RK-Opt has been developed by David Ketcheson (primary developer and maintainer), Matteo Parsani, Aron Ahmadia, Zack Grant, and Hendrik Ranocha.
-Additional contributions include:

 RK-Opt is released under a modified BSD License.
 If you use RK-Opt in published work, please cite it; see :ref:`citing`.